 Forbes magazine ranked Miami 167th overall and 31st in the Midwest in its America's Top Colleges for 2015 list.

-In the latest Institute for International Education report on the number of students studying abroad, Miami ranks 2ndamong public doctoral institutions nationwide.
+In the latest Institute for International Education report on the number of students studying abroad, Miami ranks 2nd among public doctoral institutions nationwide.
 The latest figures show approximately 42% of Miami students study abroad before they graduate.
-(2015)
+(2016)